technik-gegg/SMuFF-Ifc/readme.md

 ![Workflow overview][8]

-For more detailed instructions, head over to the [SMuFF Firmware Wiki][9].
+For more detailed instructions on this topic, head over to the [SMuFF Firmware Wiki][9].